9GAG CEO Ray Chan: ‘Building a healthy community is a never-ending battle’

 TC: Humor is great escapism, but the internet is a resource for millennials to learn about politics, technology and current events, too.
 Do you think that humor is more engaging than tragedy?

 LL: Both humor and tragedy are popular genres in entertainment.
 Comparatively, it’s easier and quicker for humor to thrive in the internet space, particularly in social/viral videos.
 Humor needs a twist to build up the joke.
-Tragedy needs a context and plot which requires a longer time to build up storytelling.
+Tragedy needs a context and plot, which requires a longer time to build up storytelling.
 We see humor as a lifestyle, embraced by our global audience.
 Fun isn’t necessarily in conflict with politics, technology and timely events.

 -